Maple Grove Public Adjuster

 When State Farm or American Family deny your claim, they must provide written reasons.
 "Normal wear and tear" without records violates §72A.201.
 Many denials we've overturned came from vague language.
 If your carrier hasn't explained the denial, you can challenge it.

-Appraisal Clause (§65A.10) and When to Invoke It
+The Policy Appraisal Provision and When to Invoke It

 If your estimate and the carrier's estimate differ by 5% or more, you may demand an appraisal.
 Each side selects an appraiser.
 Those two select an umpire.
 The umpire and one appraiser's decision is binding.